Defining Design Requirements Using the Constraint Manager in Altium Designer

 In the Physical view of the Constraint Manager, cells related to width constraints of nets A00 and A09 have an orange bar that indicates these values are not in sync with the directives.

-The Import values to Constraint Manager dialog will open in which you can review data to be imported to the Constraint Manager.
-After review, click the Import button to import all data from directives.
+Click the button.
+The Refresh Constraint Manager dialog will open in which you can review data to be imported to the Constraint Manager.
+After review, click the button to import all data from directives.

-After using the command, Width constraints, a net class and a diff pair are imported to the Constraint Manager.
-Cells related to Width constraints of A00 and A09 now have a green bar that indicates that these values are in sync with the directive.
+Width constraints, the net class, and the diff pair are now imported to the Constraint Manager.
+Cells related to Width constraints of A00 and A09, as well as cells of the net class Control and the diff pair DQS0R, now have a green bar that indicates that their values/members are in sync with the directive.

 Directives will change their appearance in the schematic design space.
 While it is still possible to add, edit, and remove rules in directive properties, the controls to add, edit, and remove classes are now grayed out.